eyereasoner/eye/learning/EYE-learning.md

   * **Lower Maintenance Overhead:** Because the system's intelligence is maintained as declarative logic, you don't need to refactor complex code to change business policies.
 You simply update the logic and regenerate the program.
   * **Democratized Expertise:** This pattern allows subject matter experts to define operational logic in a high-level format, while the LLM handles the complex task of translating that logic into efficient, verifiable code.

+[^1]: R. Verborgh and J. De Roo, "Drawing Conclusions from Linked Data on the Web: The EYE Reasoner," in IEEE Software, vol. 32, no. 3, pp. 23-27, May-June 2015, doi: 10.1109/MS.2015.63.
+keywords: {Software;Cognition;Resource description framework;Engines;Uniform resource locators;Hardware;EYE;Semantic Web;software engineering;software development;reasoning;linked data},

-[^1]: Ershov, A. P. (1982).
+[^2]: Ershov, A. P. (1982).
 Mixed Computation: Potential Applications and Problems for Study.
 Theoretical Computer Science, 18, 41–67.